Emanuele98/CCU_WiFiMesh/README.md

 ## Summary

-ESPNOW reduces the overhead of WiFi-Mesh.
-However the throughput is very limited (enough for sensor data ).
-The latency is very low and stable.
+ESPNOW reduces the processing overhead of WiFi-Mesh by using a connectionless protocol (no handshake, no ACKs, no automatic retransmissions, no keep-alive packets, etc.).
+However, ESP-NOW does not use WiFi 6 features like OFDMA and MU-MIMO.
+ESP-NOW uses WiFi 4 (802.11.b/g/n) for compatibility with previous ESP32 devices which supports only WiFi 4 protocol.
+This explains the higher latency compared to WiFi-Mesh which uses WiFi 6 features. to be noted that the throughput is very limited as this protocol was designed for just small sensor data.

 - **Total Throughput**: 0.04 Mbps (bidirectional)
 - **Average Latency**: 7.29 ms
-- **Packet Loss Rate**: 0% (0/11706 packets)
+- **Packet Loss Rate**: 0%
 - **Connection Stability**: Stable connection maintained